about nala

 The Certified Paralegal (CP) credential is key to respect and opportunity throughout the legal profession.
 The use of the CP credential signifies that a paralegal is capable of providing superior services to firms and corporations.
 The CP credential has been acknowledged by the American Bar Association as a mark of high professional achievement, and more than 47 paralegal organizations and numerous bar associations also acknowledge the CP as the definitive paralegal certification.
 Learn more about becoming a NALA CP.

 The National Association of Legal Assistants (NALA) advocates for and encourages diversity, equity, and inclusion within the paralegal profession.
-We recognize that to continually be a “preeminent resource for individual and professional success,” we must build on and derive strength from inclusion, equity, diversity, and those initiatives that promote it.
-NALA encourages and fosters a diverse, equitable, and inclusive environment within the association and its affiliated associations, as well as the law firms, corporations, legal service providers, and the paralegal community our members and peers support.
+We recognize that, to continually “ensure paralegals are known and valued as an integral part of the legal ecosystem,” we must build on and derive strength from diversity, equity, inclusion, and those initiatives that promote it.
+NALA encourages and fosters a diverse, equitable, and inclusive environment within the association and its affiliated associations, as well as the law firms, corporations, legal service providers, and paralegal community our members and peers support.
 NALA strives to partner with affiliated associations and other professional legal organizations to advance and promote diversity, equity, and inclusion.
 NALA welcomes members from all backgrounds and encourages connections within our diverse membership.

 Strength through diversity includes all individuals regardless of race, color, ancestry, national origin, religion, sex, disability, age, marital status, sexual orientation, gender identity and expression, medical condition, military or veteran status, and political affiliation.